Sets of double and triple weights of trees: A modification of Neighbours-Joining method

 In \cite{LYP}, \cite{PSt} and \cite{PSt2} a generalization of N-J algorithm to get trees from $k$-weights is described; namely let

-If $i,j$ are such that $S_{i,j}$ is the minimum in the matrix $S$ then $i$ and $j$ are neighbours (to calculate $S$ and then to find out a bell, we need $O(n^k)$ elementary operations) and we can proceed as before.
+If $i,j$ are such that $S_{i,j}$ is the minimum in the matrix $S$ then $i$ and $j$ are neighbours (to calculate $S$ and then to find out a cherry, we need $O(n^k)$ elementary operations) and we can proceed as before.

-Again by using Proposition \ref{starbell} we can modify the algorithm finding all the bells by $O(n^k)$ elementary operations.
+Again by using Proposition \ref{starbell} we can modify the algorithm finding all the cherries by $O(n^k)$ elementary operations.

 { }